My team designed and built the CCD detector system for NEID, which provides high sensitivity and intrinsic thermal stability

 at the sub-milli-Kelvin level.
 NEID means "to see" in the language of the Tohono O'odham, on whose land Kitt Peak National

 Observatory sits.
-NEID is a new Precise Radial Velocity spectrometer for the U.S. user community and is currently on track for
+NEID is a new Precise Radial Velocity spectrometer for the U.S. user community that saw first light in 2019

-first light in November 2019.
-Science operations begin in early 2020.
-NEID is designed 30 cm/s radial velocity measurement
+and began regular science operations in 2020.
+NEID is designed for 30 cm/s radial velocity measurement precision, providing exciting

 My team built the MINERVA-Red spectrometer, a highly stabilized Precision Radial Velocity spectrometer optimized for